-Finally, just earlier this month along with An Taoiseach, we launched a major new Healthy Ireland 2018 campaign to communicate and engage with citizens.
+Just earlier this month, along with the Taoiseach, we launched a major new Healthy Ireland 2018 campaign to communicate and engage with citizens.
 It focused on three key themes - healthy eating, physical activity and mental well-being.
 This campaign will support the cross-sectoral policy implementation work happening at both national and local level and will help and encourage people and families to make those positive changes and choices to improve their health.
-The campaign through a new online presence at www.gov.ie/healthyireland as well as social, digital and other media and a series of events throughout the year aims to provide information and connect people with resources and organisations across the country so everyone can get involved in the national effort to create a healthier Ireland.
+Through a new online presence at www.gov.ie/healthyireland as well as social, digital and other media and a series of events throughout the year, the campaign aims to provide information and connect people with resources and organisations across the country in order that everyone can get involved in the national effort to create a healthier Ireland.

 I thank the departmental staff accompanying me today who have been very helpful since I have been given my brief.
 I apologise to Senators as I must leave the Chamber in a little while.
 The Minister of State, Deputy Jim Daly, will be coming in.
 My husband is seriously ill in hospital.
 I just wanted to acknowledge that so people do not think I am walking out before a number of questions are put.

 I am very sorry to hear that the Minister of State's husband is unwell.
-Hopefully, he will be better soon.
+I hope he will be better soon.
 Senator Noone is the next speaker.
-Senator Wilson is deferring to Senator Noone.
+Senator Wilson is deferring to her.

-If ever there was a sign of new politics, this is it.
+If ever there was a sign of new politics, that is it.